lesterrry/Radio-Automne/README.md

 4. Confirm opening.
 ## User manual
 ### 1. Applying power
-Power is applied by pressing the ON/STANDBY button.
-Machine immediately starts booting.
-If booted successfully, machine will wait for you to choose a frequency.
+Press `ON/STANDBY` button and wait for the radio to boot.
-### 2. Managing frequencies
+### 2. Tuning
-Frequencies are controlled using ‘Frequency Control’ module.
+Frequencies are controlled using 'Frequency Control' module.
 Main Display always shows selected frequency’s name.
-Try pressing Up and Down buttons, this will guide you through retrieved frequencies.
-To understand tuned frequency, pay attention to the Tune indicator: if module is successfully tuned, indicator turns green.
-If module is currently performing frequency tuning, the same indicator turns red.
+By pressing `Up` and `Down` buttons you can seek through available frequencies.
+Tune indicator displays state of currently selected frequency.
+If selected frequency is currently being used, the indicator turns green.
 If indicator is off, selected frequency is not being used.
-To tune in to such frequency, press Set button when selected.
+To tune in to such frequency, press `Set` button.

+If you want to add your own frequency from SoundCloud, go to `./Music/Radio Automne` on your Mac and fill in the JSON file with as many custom frequencies as you wish.

->Note: The New indicator switches on in case selected frequency has been added to the registry recently.
+`New` indicator switches on if selected frequency was recently added to the registry.

->Note: The Stream indicator switches on in case selected frequency does not support track identifying, as well as other smart features.
+`Stream` indicator switches on if selected frequency does not support track identifying, as well as other smart features.
 Such frequencies are basic Web streams.

+`Memory` indicator switches on if selected frequency is stored on your Mac.

-### 3. Starting playing
+### 3. Playing
-Playback is controlled by Playback Controller.
-When successfully tuned, machine should be told to start playback by pressing Play button.
-If pressed while already playing, Play button tells the machine to start playing current track from the very beginning.
+Playback is controlled by 'Playback Controller'.
+To start playing, press `Play` button after you tuned in to a frequency.
+If you press the button while the radio is already playing, current track will start from the very beginning.
-To pause playback, press Pause button.
+To pause playback, press `Pause` button.

-Switching between tracks should be performed by pressing Next and Previous button.
+Press `Next` or `Previous` buttons to switch between tracks.

-Link button helps user retrieve the track origin.
+Press `Link` button to find the track online.

-DeepWave button, if pressed, tells the machine to play similar to the current one tracks.
-It can be pressed many times, however some tracks may not support DeepWave.
-### 4. Understanding system status
-System status indicator is located underneath Standby button.
-Colourless indicator means the machine is currently off, yellow means it’s busy, green – ready or playing, and red means that the machine has encountered an error.
-Usually, error descriptions are shown in the Terminal.
+Press `DeepWave` button to start playing similar tracks to the current one.

-### 5. Personalizing the machine
+### 4. Personalizing the machine
-To precisely set up the machile, user should press Setup button.
-Thus, a Setup menu will be shown in the Terminal window.
-Switching between settings is done by preessing Up and Down keys, while their values are set using Right and Left ones.
+To precisely set up the machile, press `Setup` button.
+Setup menu will be shown in the Terminal window.
+Use `Up` & `Down` arrow keys on your keyboard to switch between settings, and `Left` & `Right` to change their values.

->Note: sleep timer function needs your special permission if running for the first time.
+>**NB:** Sleep timer function needs your special permission if running for the first time.

->Note: in order for Narrator feature to work properly, make sure you have installed corresponding voice synthesizers.
-Ava Premium is recommended for English, and Milena Premium for Russian.
+>**NB:** in order for *Narrator* feature to work properly, make sure you have installed corresponding voice synthesizers. `Ava Premium` is recommended for English, and `Milena Premium` for Russian.
 Download them in MacOS Universal Access settings.

 Keyboard operation: